There are three forms of cataract:

 What are the causes?

 Most cataracts develop as part of the ageing process.
-Long term and unprotected exposure to UV sunlight, smoking, diabetes and a family history are among increased risk factors for developing cataract.
+Long term and unprotected exposure to UV sunlight, steroid treatment, diabetes, various diseases of the eye, and a family history are among the risk factors that increase the risk of cataract.

 Can I prevent cataract?